Novated Leasing & Salary Packaging - A Detailed Guide

-- Fill up with a fuel card: Simply present your card at a large number of participating service stations to quickly and easily purchase fuel.
-What's more, purchasing with your fuel card entitles you to a discount, and is automatically logged for your quarterly driver reports.
+- Fill up with a fuel card: Simply present your card at a large number of participating service stations to quickly and easily purchase fuel, with no out of pocket expenses.

 - Call for help: 24-hour Roadside Assistance is available to help get you back on the road as quickly as possible.
 Dead battery, flat tyre, or something more serious - call out an expert toll free.

 - No high maintenance anxiety: You need never worry about the cost or quality of your vehicle's maintenance again.
 Maintenance is paid for from the funds already deposited into your salary packaging account and is controlled from all angles - ensuring you receive negotiated discounts and that labour and parts costs are in line with manufacturer's recommendations.

 - Minimise accident impact: In the event of an accident, our Accident Management Division provides the advice and support you need.
 They will inform emergency services, arrange towing, liaise with insurers and monitor repairs, minimising the impact for you.

 - Automatic registration renewal: We pay the annual renewal - simply collect the sticker from the mailbox and apply to the windscreen.
 Another thing you shouldn't have to remember.

 These are just some of the features you can expect from a Fully Maintained Novated Lease.
 For detailed information please talk to your finance consultant.